rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 sudo apt-get install libapache2-mod-shib2
 ```

 Under Ubuntu 18.04 LTS the `libapache2-mod-shib2` package is broken.
-A working description on how to install the SPcan be found under https://www.switch.ch/aai/guides/sp/installation/?os=ubuntu.
+A working description on how to install the SPcan be found under [SWITCHaai guides](https://www.switch.ch/aai/guides/sp/installation/?os=ubuntu).

 In addition, [django-shibboleth-remoteuser](https://github.com/Brown-University-Library/django-shibboleth-remoteuser) needs to be installed in your RDMO virtual environment: